The Great Masturbator: Interpretation

 The painting may represent Dalí's severely conflicted attitudes towards sexual intercourse.
 In Dalí's youth, his father had left out a book with explicit photos of people suffering advanced untreated venereal diseases to "educate" the boy.
 The photos of grotesquely damaged diseased genitalia fascinated and horrified young Dalí, and he continued to associate sex with putrefaction and decay into his adulthood.

 The inclusion of the grasshopper and ants crawling on the bottom of the stone head may stem from Dalí's experience with delusional parasitosis.
 The disease was not first published about until 1937, however Dalí described struggling with sensations of bugs crawling on his skin in his autobiography.

 Comparisons have been made to Hieronymus Bosch's The Garden of Earthly Delights.
 The Great Masturbator is similar to an image on the right side of the left panel of The Garden of Earthly Delights composed of rocks, bushes and little animals resembling a face with a prominent nose and long eyelashes.

 History

-Dalí kept the painting in his personal collection, displayed at the Dalí Theatre and Museum in Figueres, willing it to the national collection of Spain upon his death, when it was removed to the Madrid museum.
+Dalí kept the painting in his personal collection, displayed at the Dalí Theatre and Museum in Figueres.
+He bequeathed it to the national collection of Spain upon his death, when it was removed to the Madrid museum.